Phobetor/allegro-php/docs/Api/OfferVariantsApi.md

 Create variant set

 Use this resource to create variant set.
-A valid variant set must consist of three required elements:  - name:    - it can't be blank and must not be longer than 50 characters  - parameters:    - it should contain parameter identifiers used for offer grouping    - parameter identifiers from the offers and special `color/pattern` value (for grouping via image) are permitted    - it must contain at least one element (up to 2)  - offers:    - it must contain at least 2 offers (500 at most)    - `colorPattern` value must be set for every offer if `color/pattern` parameter is used    - `colorPattern` value can't be blank and must not be longer than 50 characters    - `colorPattern` can take arbitrary string value like `red`, `b323592c-522f-4ec1-b9ea-3764538e0ac4` (UUID), etc.    - offers having the same image should have identical `colorPattern` value    Let's assume we have 4 offers:    - offer with id 2 having an image of a red t-shirt and S as a value of parameter with id 21    - offer with id 3 having an image of a red t-shirt and M as a value of parameter with id 21    - offer with id 4 having an image of a blue t-shirt and S as a value of parameter with id 21    - offer with id 5 having an image of a blue t-shirt and M as a value of parameter with id 21    You can build a variant set by grouping offers using combination of available parameters - examples are available in <i>Request samples</i>.
-More general information about variant sets can be found [here](https://allegro.pl/pomoc/faq/wielowariantowosc-jak-polaczyc-oferty-xGgaOByGgTb#dodatkowe-informacje),  more information about variant sets API can be found <a href=\"https://developer.allegro.pl/multi_variant_offers/#3\" target=\"_blank\">here</a>.
+A valid variant set must consist of three required elements:  - name:    - it can't be blank and must not be longer than 50 characters  - parameters:    - it should contain parameter identifiers used for offer grouping    - parameter identifiers from the offers and special `color/pattern` value (for grouping via image) are permitted    - it must contain at least one element (up to 2)  - offers:    - it must contain at least 2 offers (500 at most)    - `colorPattern` value must be set for every offer if `color/pattern` parameter is used    - `colorPattern` value can't be blank and must not be longer than 50 characters    - `colorPattern` can take arbitrary string value like `red`, `b323592c-522f-4ec1-b9ea-3764538e0ac4` (UUID), etc.    - offers having the same image should have identical `colorPattern` value    - offers must have `publication.marketplaces.base` equal to `allegro-pl`    Let's assume we have 4 offers:    - offer with id 2 having an image of a red t-shirt and S as a value of parameter with id 21    - offer with id 3 having an image of a red t-shirt and M as a value of parameter with id 21    - offer with id 4 having an image of a blue t-shirt and S as a value of parameter with id 21    - offer with id 5 having an image of a blue t-shirt and M as a value of parameter with id 21    You can build a variant set by grouping offers using combination of available parameters - examples are available in <i>Request samples</i>.
+More general information about variant sets can be found [here](https://allegro.pl/pomoc/faq/wielowariantowosc-jak-polaczyc-oferty-xGgaOByGgTb#dodatkowe-informacje).
+Read more: <a href=\"../../tutorials/jak-utworzyc-oferte-wielowariantowa-oA6ZYBg5XFo#utworz-oferte-wielowariantowa\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-create-a-multi-variant-offer-nn9DOL3nXs2#create-a-multi-variant-offer\" target=\"_blank\">EN</a>.

 ### Example